- Coveo Control Panel Administration Access

 Coveo.SearchProvider.Licensing.config: contains the different commands used to open Coveo wizards.

 Coveo.SearchProvider.Rest.config: contains the configuration of the REST endpoint used to query the Coveo index.
 It also includes configurations related to search results handling.
-No modification should be done to this file.
+No modification should be done to this file (see Understanding the REST Endpoint Configuration Files).

 Coveo.SearchProvider.Rest.Custom.config: contains the custom configuration of the REST endpoint and pipeline examples.
 This file is meant to be modified.